Rapid generation of all-optical $^{39}$K Bose-Einstein condensates using a low-field Feshbach resonance: Outlook

 \subsection{Application to atom interferometry}

-To apply our methods to atom interferometry a magnetically insensitive population in $\mf=0$ is desired.
-This can be accomplished by transferring atoms into $\mf=0$ prior to evaporation which can then be performed in the vicinity of the low-field resonance at \SI{59.3}{\gauss} (Fig.~\ref{fig:Feshbach_resonances_0_1}).
-However, the more narrow shape of the resonance requires to operate at a magnetic field of \SI{58.56}{\gauss} with an instability below \SI{20}{\milli\gauss}.
-This corresponds to an improvement by a factor of \num{5} in order to achieve the same scattering length stability as in the present experiment.
-Alternatively, the atoms can be transferred from $\mf=-1$ to $\mf=0$ via a radio frequency adiabatic rapid passage.
-After producing the BEC in $\mf=-1$ we propose to sweep the magnetic field to \SI{54.3}{\gauss} where both $\mf$-states share the same scattering length (Fig \ref{fig:Feshbach_resonances_0_1}), allowing to transfer the atoms with an radio frequency sweep over the resonance at $\sim$\SI{39}{\mega\hertz}.
+To apply our methods to atom interferometry a magnetically insensitive population in $\mf=0$ is desired, requiring a state transfer either before or after evaporation.
+If the atoms are already prepared in $\mf=0$, evaporation can be performed in the vicinity of the low-field resonance at \SI{59.3}{\gauss} (Fig.~\ref{fig:Feshbach_resonances_0_1}).
+A suitable multi-loop preparation scheme has been demonstrated in Ref.~\cite{Antoni-Micollier2017} and yields comparable results regarding the final purity of the ensemble and the number of required loops.
+So far, direct evaporative cooling in $\mf=0$ has been shown on the broad resonance at \SI{471}{\gauss}, with a final atom number in the BEC comparable to the results achieved in $\mf=-1$ ~\cite{Landini12PRA}.
+However, due to the narrower shape of the resonance at \SI{59.3}{\gauss} a magnetic field of \SI{58.56}{\gauss} with an instability below \SI{20}{\milli\gauss} is needed in order to achieve same scattering length stability as in our present experiment.
+This corresponds to an improvement by a factor of \num{5}, potentially requiring substantial changes to the coil and control setup.
+Moreover, the associated three-body loss coefficient has experimentally been found to be an order of magnitude larger than the one belonging to $\mf=-1$ at \SI{32.6}{\gauss}, thus rendering efficient evaporation unlikely \cite{Semeghini2018PRL,Cabrera2018Science}.

-We envisage applications in trapped atom interferometry for inertial sensing under exploitation of tunable interactions~\cite{Fattori08PRL} to enhance coherence times~\cite{Kim22arXiv}.
-Moreover, using time-averaged potentials for entanglement via one-axis twisting dynamics~\cite{Corgier21PRA} or delta-kick squeezing techniques~\cite{Corgier21PRL} adapted to trapped interferometry, magnetically insensitive spinor BECs close to a Feshbach resonance pave the way for overcoming the standard quantum limit.